That Type of Love Story

 If she can’t have the friends-to-lovers romance of her dreams, she’ll find her happy ending in another trope.
 Any other trope.

-This semester, Clara gets to experience all the love stories she’s ever dreamed of, but is a happy ending really what she’s pictured all this time?
+This semester, Clara gets to experience all the love stories she's ever dreamed of, but she's going to find out that a happy ending is about a lot more than romance.